What is Windows Server and how it differs from Windows Desktop?

 Storage, Control, and Network

-While Windows for Desktop is used for computation and other daily chores at offices or schools, Windows server is mainly used to run services people use across a certain network.
+While Windows for Desktop is used for computation and other daily chores at offices or schools, Windows Server mainly runs services that people use across a certain network.
 It can be viewed as a series of enterprise-class server OSes designed to share services with multiple users and have extensive administrative control over data storage, applications, and corporate networks.

 Less Accessibility

-If you’re on Windows Server, then you can’t sign in to Microsoft account.
-This greatly limits the scope of accessibility as you can’t use the account go to settings of another PC and use your Microsoft account to download important files/documents/folders via OneDrive or Office Apps.
+If you’re on Windows Server, you can’t sign in to your Microsoft account.
+This greatly limits the scope of accessibility as you can’t use the account to go to the settings of another PC and use your Microsoft account to download important files/documents/folders via OneDrive or Office Apps.
 You can only sign in with a domain account.

 Cores Support

-In terms of cores, Windows 10 with 32-bit can only support 32 cores; 64-bit ones can, however, handle larger sizes (256 cores).
-On the other hand, Windows Server can support an infinite number of cores.
+In terms of cores, Windows 10 with 32-bit can only support 32 cores; 64-bit versions can, however, handle larger sizes (256 cores).
+On the other hand, Windows Server can support an infinite cores.

 Memory Support